dungba88/caffe-python3-install/install-caffe.md

 ```
 2. Install

-Install pycaffe manually by copying to dist-packages
+Install pycaffe manually by copying to dist-packages (in Ubuntu 17.04 it's in /usr/local/lib, but make sure you verify the path first)

 ```shell
 sudo cp -r python/caffe/ /usr/local/lib/python3.5/dist-packages/